Hotelier IHG makes strong start to the year

-LONDON InterContinental Hotels Group (IHG.L), one of the world's largest hoteliers, posted a 5.9 percent rise in first quarter global room revenue, delivering growth across all of its regions.
+LONDON May 8 InterContinental Hotels Group , one of the world's largest hoteliers, posted a 5.9 percent rise in first quarter global room revenue, delivering growth across all of its regions.

 IHG, which runs over 4,900 hotels under brands such as Crowne Plaza, Holiday Inn and InterContinental, said the rise in global revenue per available room (RevPAR), a key industry measure, was led by a 6.6 percent rise in its core U.S. market where it has benefited from record demand and weak supply.